-Private giving provides UAF with critical funds that provide a level of excellence that would not be possible otherwise.
-UAF provides academic programs ranging from certificates to advanced level PhDs.
+Private giving provides UAF with critical funds that provide a margin of excellence that would not be possible otherwise.
+UAF provides academic programs ranging from certificates to advanced level PhD’s.

-UAF Development's primary responsibility is to build donor relationships with the goal of raising private funds from corporations, foundations and individuals to support UAF’s mission of education, outreach and research.
-The goal is to match university priorities with donors' interest (donor-centric model) to create a sustainable, mutually beneficial partnership.
-A strong understanding of UAF's mission and priorities is needed to accomplish annual fund-raising goals - and collaboration with UAF leadership is essential.
+UAF Development’s primary responsibility is to build donor relationships with the goal of raising private funds from individuals, including alumni and friends; corporations; and foundations to support UAF’s mission of education, outreach and research.
+The goal is to match university priorities with donors’ interest (donor centric model) to create a mutually beneficial partnership.
+A strong understanding of UAF’s mission and priorities is needed to accomplish annual fund-raising goals.
+Collaboration with UAF leadership is essential.

-Based on industry standards, it can generally take 18 months to cultivate donor relationships that result in a major gift ($25,000+).
-Failure to plan and coordinate appropriately can represent the University poorly, potentially damage donor relationships and ultimately result in no funding.
+Based on industry standards, it generally takes 18 months to cultivate donor relationships that result in a major gift ($25,000+).
+Failure to strategize, plan and coordinate appropriately can represent UAF poorly, potentially damage donor relationships and ultimately result in no funding or missed opportunities.

 University Regulation 05.14

-UA Foundation Prospect Management and Tracking System (PMATS) Policies and Procedures
+UA Foundation Donor Coordination System (DCS) Policies and Procedures